vintlang/vintlang/repl/docs/en/bool.md

-# Working with Booleans in Nuru
+# Working with Booleans in vint

-Boolean objects in Nuru are truthy, meaning that any value is true, except tupu and sikweli.
+Boolean objects in vint are truthy, meaning that any value is true, except tupu and sikweli.
 They are used to evaluate expressions that return true or false values.

 ## Evaluating Boolean Expressions

 ### Evaluating Simple Expressions

-In Nuru, you can evaluate simple expressions that return a boolean value:
+In vint, you can evaluate simple expressions that return a boolean value:

 ```s
 andika(1 > 2) // Output: `sikweli`